 As is often the case in a small city, Oakley doesn't have a public transportation system that people use for their commute.

-The overall education level of Oakley is somewhat higher than in the average US city of 21.84%: 25.60% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Oakley is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.60% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Oakley in 2022 was $40,201, which is wealthy relative to Kansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,804 for a family of four.
 However, Oakley contains both very wealthy and poor people as well.